-Marc Schader, Group Chief Executive — Global Growth, Havas Media Group reports from the show floor at Mobile World Congress 2017 on an event where the future is bubbling just under the surface.
+Marc Schader, Global Chief Client Officer, Havas Media Group reports from the show floor at Mobile World Congress 2017 on an event where the future is bubbling just under the surface.

 Yes, we’ve had the obligatory phone launches, including the return of the Nokia 3310, complete with an upgrade on the classic low-pixel game Snake.

 Plus, a big announcement from Google means that its voice-activated Google Assistant will now be available on nearly every Android 6.0 and later phones in the US, Australia, Canada and the UK by the end of this week.

 But, for me, the big show at the MWC is the one you cannot see.
 And you can taste its potential as you walk the floors.
 Fast-forward a year to Mobile World Congress 2018, as that’s when I believe the really exciting announcements that will drive future business will come to fruition.

 This year in Barcelona, the promised applications of Artificial Intelligence (AI) beyond the likes of Amazon’s Alexa or Google Assistant are still at the planning stage, being discussed in excited whispers over espressos in every corner of the show.

 AI’s true potential to drive business services will be realised first and then 5G connectivity will make its grand entrance onto the world stage a year later.
 And for the mobile industry, this stage in its evolution can’t come quickly enough.

 That said, this week, around two dozen carriers, chip providers and device makers including Qualcomm, Intel, AT&T, Sprint and T-Mobile’s parent company Deutsche Telekom have vowed to reach a standard for 5G by 2019 — a whole year earlier than anticipated.